wrapperband/FeathercoinWalletGuide/README.md

 **Receive Button**

 In order to receive funds you need to create a receive address, The label, message and request amount are optional, press request payment and the address is created.

+**Tip :**  *Stealth Addresses :  To create a stealth address you need to use the Wallet -> Receive Menu option, which includes additional features such as setting Stealth Address.*

 ![Receive Button](/images/ftc-0.9.3.2-button.menu.Receive.01.png)